-We have not provided for income taxes for the first quarter of 2007 because we do not expect to have taxable income for the full year 2007.
+We have not provided for income taxes for the three and six months ended June 30, 2007 because we do not expect to have taxable income for the full year 2007.
 Our income before provision for income taxes in 2007 includes program fee revenue.
 For tax purposes, we recognized all of the related program fee revenue in 2006, which is the primary reason for our expectations of no taxable income for 2007.